Biblioteca Oliveriana

 The Biblioteca Oliveriana is a public library located in the Palazzo Almerici on via Mazza in the town of Pesaro, region of Marche, Italy.
+It shares the building with the Museo Oliveriano, an archaeology museum with which it shares a common history.

 History

+The idea of a public museum for these artifacts came from the scholar Giovanni Battista Passeri (1694-1780).
 In 1756, Annibale degli Abati Olivieri (1708–1789), an aristocrat without heirs, donated his collection of antiquities, including medals and ancient coins, and his book collection to the city, to form the nucleus of the present Oliveriana Library.
 In 1787, the collection was enhanced by the collections of Giovanni Battista Passeri (1694–1780).

-The library and the adjacent archaeological museum (see Museo Oliveriano entry) had their first accommodation in Piazzetta San Giacomo (today Piazza Olivieri) on the ground floor of the eighteenth-century Palazzo Olivieri, designed by the architect and painter Giovanni Andrea Lazzarini; the library was inaugurated on May 2, 1793.
-On July 31, 1892, the collections were moved to their present location in the Palazzo Almerici.
+The library and the museum had their first accommodation in Piazzetta San Giacomo (today Piazza Olivieri) on the ground floor of the eighteenth-century Palazzo Olivieri, designed by the architect and painter Giovanni Andrea Lazzarini; the library was inaugurated on May 2, 1793.

+In 1885 (or July 31, 1892), the various collections in possession of the city were brought to the present site.

+Library

 The three reading rooms are respectively called Olivieri, Passeri, and Perticari.
 The first houses the white Carrara marble bust of Olivieri, sculpted by Sebastian Pantanelli in 1791–92; the second houses a portrait of the archaeologist Passeri; and the third houses part of the library of the illustrious scholar and linguist Giulio Perticari (1779–1822).